 While at a dinner party he met an English winemaker who complained to him that he was unable to sell his wine.
 Jonathan offered to talk to a retailer in the UK – and did so, this retailer ended up purchasing half of the wines available.

 Château Teyssier, Bordeaux France

-Triggering an interest in pursing winemaking, Jonathan and his wife Lyn purchased Château Teyssier (5 hectares) in Vignonet, Bordeaux in 1994 (a commune located about a 15 minute drive south of the town of Saint-Émilion).
+Triggering an interest in pursuing winemaking, Jonathan and his wife Lyn purchased Château Teyssier (5 hectares) in Vignonet, Bordeaux in 1994 (a commune located about a 15-minute drive south of the town of Saint-Émilion).
 The property was originally a farm, grapes were planted on site in the early 1870s by a previous owner – who also built the prominent chateau.

 Their vineyard holdings have expanded significantly since this initial purchase – today they own around 60 hectares spread over several vineyard sites, all in Bordeaux.
 Jonathan also modernized the existing winery and built a second winery.
 Their first vintage was from 1994; today the winery produces seven single vineyard and blended wines from the various properties they own – 6 reds and one white.

 During a recent visit to Château Teyssier we tried several 2018 barrel samples of at the time, soon to be bottled wines.
 2018 featured a cold and wet winter with late bud break and rain well into May.
 Summer was very dry – the grapes harvested had a fairly high skin to juice ratio.